T-Bunckenburg93/nebData/docs/hullPointDistribution.md

 Finally, in the header, there is a winrate.
 I'm unsure if I should keep this in, as it is biased against the win rate with a slight tilt to OSP.
 I'm also unsure if it applies equally to smaller ships and bigger ships.
 I've put it in now, but I have mixed feelings and may take it out if I feel its misleading.

+### Point viability formula
-the formula I've used to calculate point viability is described below
+The formula I've used to calculate point viability is described below

 ```Julia
 #For each point band of 100 points